HorstBaerbel/GBA-image-tools/img2h.md

 ### Pruning index values

-There's no way to store regular paletted images with 4-bit indices only, but 4-bit data is needed for 16-color tiles or -sprites.
+There's no way to store regular paletted images with 4-bit indices only, but 4-bit data is needed for 16-color tiles or sprites.
 When a 256-color paletted image contains only 16 or less colors you can reduce index data to 4-bit values by passing the option ```--prune=4```.
-After the conversion an 8x8@4 tile will use 4 bytes, a 8x8@8 tile will use 8 bytes. ```N``` can also be set to 1 or 2 for storing masks or saving ROM space.
+After the conversion an 8x8@4 tile will use 4 bytes, a 8x8@8 tile will use 8 bytes. ```N``` can also be set to 1 or 2 bits for storing masks or saving ROM space.

 ### Shifting index values